numsim-group/klimakoffer/milestone2/milestone2_radiation.md

 **Comment:** The effect of greenhouse gases is very complex and there is a lot of ongoing research. $H_2O$ in particular is very important but ever so complex due to it being dependent on many other components and processes, i.e., the full water cycle.
 We will consider in our EBM only the effect of $CO_2$ on the radiation.
 Infrared absorbtion means that the efficiency of our outgoing radiation (cooling effect) decreases (which causes a higher equilibrium temperature).
 This decrease in efficiency is topic of many investigations and studies, e.g., by the IPCC.
 @@

 In this course, we follow the paper by Myhre et al. (1998) to define our parametrization of the greenhouse gas effect.
-From this paper, we first look at the effect of the amount of greenhouse gases measured in parts per million $[ppm]$, as plotted in the following figures:
+From this paper, we first look at the effect of the amount of greenhouse gases, as plotted in the following figures:

 \fig{/assets/milestone2/CO2_forcing.png}
 \fig{/assets/milestone2/CH4_forcing.png}